Steppenwolfe65/RingLWE-NET/README.md

 Details:

+This repository is obsolete.
+Please refer to the CEX++ library for the current version (NewHope PQ R2).
+This implementation remains online only for historical purposes.

 An implementation based on the description in the paper 'Efficient Software Implementation of Ring-LWE Encryption' https://eprint.iacr.org/2014/725.pdf and accompanying Github project: https://github.com/ruandc/Ring-LWE-Encryption